 Functional symptoms often include dryness, burning, fissuring, irritation, or dyspareunia.
 Aesthetic goals may include perceived deflation, asymmetry, or reduced labia majora fullness.
 Mixed presentations are common.
 Clinics should record both, because a volume-focused plan may not address pain driven by pelvic floor hypertonicity, neuropathic pain, infection, or inflammatory disease.

 Treatment-area language also matters.
 Patient terms such as vaginal filler, vulvovaginal HA, or labial rejuvenation with hyaluronic acid can describe different anatomic targets.
-Use precise terms in the record, such as vulvar tissue, vestibular area, mucosal concern, or labia majora volume, when those terms match the clinical assessment and product labeling.
+Use precise record terms, such as vulvar tissue, vestibular area, mucosal concern, or labia majora volume, when those terms match the clinical assessment and product labeling.

 When to pause or refer